 - A. SMCCCD's preferred finishes include: - 1.
-No. 4 Satin Stainless Steel for interior and exterior doors, and for door jams. - Interior cab walls wear best with textured, rigidized stainless steel, with its increased impact resistance, graffiti resistance, and reflection control that hides scratches and eliminates oil-canning.
+No. 4 Satin Stainless Steel for interior and exterior doors, and for door jams. - 2.
+Interior cab walls wear best with textured, rigidized stainless steel, with its increased impact resistance, graffiti resistance, and reflection control that hides scratches and eliminates oil-canning.
 Rigidized Metals Corporation's 5.WL is an acceptable textured stainless steel; equivalent textured stainless steel, 6.WL, 1.NA, 2.WL, 1.CS, and 1.HM and #4 swirl patterns are also acceptable. - 3.
-Designers should plan on replacing existing cab finishes that do not conform to these design standards, except in the case of freight-only elevators.
+Designers should plan on replacing existing cab finishes that do not conform to these design standards, except in the case of freight-only elevators. - 4.
+Manufacturer name, logos and trademarks shall not be installed on inside or outside of elevator cabs on walls, sills, call button faceplates, or on elevator operating panels.